Here is a summary of what the ELCA says about congregations and their members’ first Communion.

 The grace and forgiveness we receive at the Lord’s Table is a free gift.
 We do not come to this table because we are worthy to receive this gift or because we have earned it or because we completely understand it.
 We come because God invites us and we trust in God’s invitation to us.

 There is no prerequisite for receiving communion.
-Therefore GSLC is opening up their communion class to all ages.
+Therefore GSLC is opening up our communion class to all ages.
 We want parents to determine their child’s readiness.
+Some children begin receiving communion before taking the class and then take the class when their parents determine that they are ready for further instruction.
+Some parents choose to have their children wait to receive communion until after they have taken the class.
 Each child is different and each child will pick up on the significance of the meal at a different point.
 One important cue for readiness is when your child shows signs of feeling excluded.
 Ask some of the following questions to help you understand your child’s sense of belonging in the faith community, so you can make a decision about readiness:

 - Is your child asking questions or seem curious about Holy Communion?